RaoHai/RaoHai/How-I-Built-A-Self-Updating-README-by-Webhooks-and-Netlify-Functions.md

     - cron:  '*/15 * * * *'

 ```
-But I am doing this in graceful way: yuque.com allows call a Webhook while a document area created or updated, so I hosted a [Netlify Functions](https://docs.netlify.com/functions/overview/) that exposed a Webhook API. <br />
+But I am skillfully doing this: yuque.com allows call a Webhook while a document area created or updated, so I hosted a [Netlify Functions](https://docs.netlify.com/functions/overview/) that exposed a Webhook API. <br />
-<br />It dispatches a `workflow_dispatch` event by Github Api when have been called.
+<br />It dispatches a `workflow_dispatch` event by Github Api when it has been called.
 The `yuque.yml` workflow then scheduled.<br />
 <br />![english.png](https://cdn.nlark.com/yuque/0/2020/png/84204/1595207774716-b6b05682-8516-463b-9d7d-927faf0b8774.png#align=left&display=inline&height=896&margin=%5Bobject%20Object%5D&name=english.png&originHeight=896&originWidth=1434&size=197088&status=done&style=none&width=1434)<br />

 <a name="3y94z"></a>
 ## Conclusion
-This post provides a solution for scheduling workflow using Webhooks in buiding Github profile READMEs.
-Considering this workflow runs very fast, so maybe trigger it at a scheduled time is more simple way, depends on you. :D.
+This post provides a solution for scheduling workflow using Webhooks in building Github profile READMEs.
+Considering this workflow runs very fast, so maybe trigger it at a scheduled time is a more simple way, depends on you. :D.